tdsmale/TotemScript/README.md

         return $a; // scope error
     }

-    // global variable names can be overridden with the "local" keyword
-    // this will prevent global vars of the same name from being overwritten local var $global = 123;
+    // global variable names can be reused locally by just redefining them var $global = 123;
 }

 ```